MikoV22/credit-risk-prediction/README.md

 2. Create a virtual environment and activate it
 3. Install dependencies: `pip install -r requirements.txt`
 4. Open the notebooks in the `notebooks/` folder, in order (01 to 04)

+## Web App

+The project includes a Streamlit app for making predictions on new clients.

+To run it: streamlit run app.py

+The app loads the trained model from `models/`, so there is no need to retrain anything.
+Fill in the form with the client's data and click **Oceń ryzyko** to get a prediction along with the estimated probability of default.
+Built-in instructions are available in the expandable section at the top of the page.

+Note: the app interface is in Polish.

 ## Possible Extensions